richardgiddings/partofthestory_backend/README.md

 ## Future improvements?

+- Show how many completed stories there are under the title
+- Getting the user details too many times and other speed improvements
 - Voting on stories.
 Maybe the best stories have more of a weight in showing random story?
 Or you can view Top Stories?
-- Getting the user details too many times and other speed improvements